-Urban Outfitters Inc. (URBN), the retailer that rehired co-founder Richard Hayne as chief executive officer this year, rose in late trading after reporting first-quarter profit that beat analysts’ estimates on record sales.
+Urban Outfitters Inc. (URBN:US), the retailer that rehired co-founder Richard Hayne as chief executive officer this year, rose in late trading after reporting first-quarter profit that beat analysts’ estimates on record sales.

 Urban is attempting a rebound after profit for the year ended Jan.
 31 shrank to a four-year low as the chain boosted discounts to clear inventory.
 The company has had new management in place since November, with Hayne succeeding former CEO Glen Senk, Under Armour Inc. alum David McCreight joining as CEO of the Anthropologie brand and Ted Marlow returning as head of the namesake Urban Outfitters label.